 In 2014, Biosense Webster released another innovation designed to help physicians further confirm they are delivering therapy to the right area: technology built into the catheter's sensor, which helps show doctors how much pressure they’re applying to ensure they're in good contact with the heart.
 “It used to feel like we were working blind,” Gidney says.
 “Now we can see how hard we’re pushing, which helps us avoid damage or perforation.”

 A Device Designed to Do the Heavy Lifting

 Anthony Carter, M.D., used to be one tired guy.

-Carter, who's been an orthopedic surgeon for more than 30 years and practices in Newport Beach, Virginia, performs up to 24 hip replacements a week.
+Carter, who's been an orthopedic surgeon for more than 30 years and practices in Newport News, Virginia, performs up to 24 hip replacements a week.
 The procedures involve preparing the femur and hip socket for implants—physically arduous work that surgeons usually perform using “a caveman tool,” jokes Carter, referring to a mallet.

 Completing that phase of a hip replacement involves a process called broaching, in which a surgeon saws the head off the bone and drives a pointed, metal tool into the marrow, creating an opening for a long metal implant.
 Most surgeons use a mallet to do the driving.
 “Doing four to eight hips in a day,” Carter says, “means I’m swinging the mallet hundreds of times.”

 It’s fatiguing work that can produce inconsistent results.
 Bang too hard, or crookedly, and you can damage the bone or create an opening for the implant that won’t allow for a snug fit.
 Fit is crucial, notes Carter, because it “determines how that implant is going to perform and last."

 Over time, mallet-swinging can make surgeons susceptible to developing overuse injuries.
 A survey found that 44% suffered one or more injuries related to their work at some point in their careers.Share